Written by Jas Bruce – BASI trainer, Eurotest opener, Interski demo team member and New Generation Val D’sere RM.

 I always get told that ski tuning is too difficult and it takes too long.
 Prepping your skis should not take a long time… if your skis are kept in good condition you should be able to tune your skis in 10-15minutes (initial ski tuning for brand new skis should take more time).
 What takes the time is when you leave your skis for a considerable length of time not giving them any attention and then try to service them…

-sandpaper (320 or 400 grit wet/dry type aluminum oxide sandpaper)
+- sandpaper (320 or 400 grit wet/dry type aluminium oxide sandpaper)

 There is no need to base bevel your skis too often.
 If you are tuning regularly perhaps once a month is a good idea.